 Admission: FREE.
 Pool: $2; $1 children.
 Parking is $8 from mid-April through late October.

 Rockland Lake State Park’s lake is located on a ridge of Hook Mountain, above the west bank of the Hudson River.
 It is home to many species of fish, including largemouth and smallmouth bass, and birds such as eagles, water birds, and songbirds.
 The park has a 3.2-mile bicycle path.
 The pool will open in May and be open weekends and holidays 11am-6:45pm through September (also open weekdays, 10am-5:45pm, July–August).

 Orange County, NY

 Bear Mountain Trailside Museums and Zoo

 Bear Mountain State Park, Palisades Interstate Parkway and Route 9W (55 Hessian Lake Drive, Highland Falls)

 Admission: FREE, but donations are appreciated.
 Parking is $8.

-Enjoy paved walking trails, scenic views of the Hudson River, and learn about animals native to New York State.
+Enjoy paved walking trails, scenic views of the Hudson River, and learn about plants and animals native to New York State.
 All the animals here are either permanently injured or orphaned and would not be able to survive in the wild.
 Trailside has four museums: The Reptile and Amphibian House is home to turtles, snakes, frogs, toads, salamanders, and skinks, as well as many species of fish.
 The Nature Study Museum houses specimens originally created by the Museum of Natural History to educate people about animal identification.
 Visitors can learn about geologic formations of the Hudson Highlands in the Geology Museum and local Native American and early settler culture in the History Museum.

 Hudson Highlands Nature Museum